xnnxnyx/walletWise/README.md

 We are also using google apis to fetch data from the excel.
 This is the data that is stored when a user scans the qr code and goes to the google form.
 We know it would have been simpler to display a form and get data, but just so that we could expand our horizons and get a change to work with 3rd party api we chose this path.
 It took a while to figure out and there are modifications that we can make (currently the userId and userType is being dispalyed to the user but we could have made our own scripts for google form due to time constraints we chose not to for now)

 Frontend:
-This uses libraries like chakra
+This uses libraries like chakra, MUI, React.
+We have dates, calendar, selecter from MUI

 ## Deployment